Bleeck/UE_Workshop/Session_1.md

   [ ]()

 #### Mouse Cursor Icon :
-     The default mouse cursor behavior makes the cursor difficult to see.
+     The default mouse cursor behavior makes the cursor difficult to see in the editor viewport.
 The editor uses the windows "Precision" cursor while the mouse is over the viewport.
 In order to change it perform the following steps:

   <details>
   <summary> 1: Search and open "mouse settings" in start menu </summary>